open-telemetry/opentelemetry-go/log/DESIGN.md

 that is already used in Trace API and Metrics API.

-Additionally, the `Logger.Emit` functionality can be extended by adding new exported fields and methods to the `Record` struct.
+Additionally, the `Logger.Emit` functionality can be extended by adding new exported fields to the `Record` struct.

 ## Benchmarking